 Plainview is a tiny city located in the state of Arkansas.
 With a population of 463 people and just one neighborhood, Plainview is the 244th largest community in Arkansas.

-When you are in Plainview, you'll notice that it is more blue-collar than most other communities in America.
-38.25% of Plainview’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Plainview is generally considered to be a blue-collar town.
+38.25% of the Plainview workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Plainview is a city of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Plainview who work in office and administrative support (36.07%), sales jobs (7.65%), and food service (7.65%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Plainview has relatively fewer families with younger children, and/or college students.
 Combined, this makes Plainview a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.